 ORIENTATION AND TRAINING:

-The House Director or Academic Director will be available to discuss and to address any concerns.
+The House Director, Assistant House Director, or Head Tutor will be available to discuss and to address any concerns.

-A manual will be provided to tutors by the House Director or Academic Director, who will oversee all tutor volunteers.
+A manual will be provided to tutors by the House Director, Assistant House Director, or Head Tutor, who will oversee all tutor volunteers.

-A volunteer tutor training will be held in September by the House Director or Academic Director.
+A volunteer tutor orientation will be held in September by the House Director, Assistant House Director, or Head Tutor.
 Tutors will need to familiarize themselves with the manual, understanding the expectations of tutor volunteers.

 Tutors will be making an impact on the scholars lives through supporting academic achievement and success.